 It’s not just frustrating; it’s also worrisome thinking about what kind of dog this little guy will turn out to be!
 But don’t worry – there are plenty of things you can do to stop a springer spaniel puppy biting!

-What Can You Do to Stop a Springer Spaniel Puppy From Biting You?
+What Can You Do to Stop a Springer Springer Spaniel Puppy Biting You?

 The first thing you need to do is figure out why your puppy bites.